d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 we can call upon Gluon's `data` module to read data.

-The first step will be to instantiate an `ArrayDataset`, which takes in one or more NDArrays as arguments.
+The first step will be to instantiate an `ArrayDataset`, which takes in one or more ndarrays as arguments.
 Here, we pass in `features` and `labels` as arguments.
 Next, we will use the ArrayDataset to instantiate a DataLoader, which also requires that we specify a `batch_size`